 Treatment dollars: A typical outpatient medical visit can range anywhere from \$200-\$700 per visit.
-14 Based on 2017-2020 statistics, there were 123,698 outpatient visits across all U.S. Army components for SSTIs.
-15 Using a lowend figure of \$250 to avoid any argument, that translates to a cost of \$30.9 million.
-This number does not account for any SMs who were treated without military knowledge outside the military-healthcare system.
-Also, among that same population, there were a total of 7,240 hospital-bed days (meaning patients admitted overnight).
-16

-A search of a variety of reputable Websites yielded a low-end cost for a hospital-bed day of about \$3,000.
-The low-end total for hospital-bed days is \$21,720,000.
-The cumulative cost for treatment of military-healthcare-system reported infections from 2017 to 2020 was \$52.64 million.
-These low-end estimates are further supported by a peer-reviewed journal that determined the four-year cost at initial-entry-training sites alone was \$48 million.
-These does not be previous discussion, estimates should slant toward the active-duty maneuver force, meaning highend estimates may be closer to accurate than the low-end estimate of \$52.6 million.
+Based on 2017-2020 statistics, there were 123,698 outpatient visits across all U.S. Army components for SSTIs.
+Using a low-end figure of \$250 to avoid any argument, that translates to a cost of \$30.9 million.
+This number does not account for any service members who were treated without military knowledge, outside of the military healthcare system.
+Additionally, among that same population, there were a total of 7,240 hospital bed days (meaning patients admitted overnight).
+A search of a variety of reputable websites yielded a low-end cost for a hospital bed day of approximately \$3,000.
+The low-end total for hospital bed days is about \$21.7 million.
+The cumulative cost for treatment of military healthcare system reported infections from 2017-2020 was about \$52.64 million.
+These low-end estimates are further supported by a peer-reviewed journal that determined the four-year cost at initial entry training sites alone was \$48 million.
+Based on the previous discussion, estimates should slant toward the active-duty maneuver force, meaning high-end estimates may be closer to accurate than the low-end estimate of \$52.6 million.

-Readiness of deployed units: From 2013 to 2016 there were 10,906 cases of SSTIs in the deployed population, which amounted to a 4.6 percent infection rate per year.
-If a maneuver company with 100 Soldiers deployed for a year, they would have roughly four Soldiers off-mission due to SSTIs alone.
-Many of these cases will require seven to 10 days of open-wound care and antibiotics.19 The four off-mission Soldiers would also each require an average of two doctors' visits to the battalion surgeon.
+Readiness of deployed units: From 2013-2016 there were 10,906 cases of SSTIs in the deployed population, which amounted to a 4.6 percent infection rate/year.
+If a maneuver company with 100 personnel deployed for a year, it would have roughly four Soldiers off mission due to SSTIs alone.
+Many of these cases will require 7-10 days with open wound(s) and antibiotics.
+Those four Soldiers would each require an average of two doctor's visits to the battalion surgeon.

 Soldier well-being: Although this cost is not quantifiable, it is equally important.
-In my case, I lost the use of part of my hand, can't grip a golf club any longer, have permanent nerve damage and will inevitably qualify for disability.
-Also immeasurable were the psychological effects on my extended family, as they feared the worst for several days as I recovered in the hospital.
-The same can be said for the Gold Star family of the less-fortunate SM mentioned earlier in this article.

-All leaders should endeavor to do what they can to ensure our Soldiers exit the service as close as possible to the health conditions in which they entered.
+In my case, I lost the use of part of my hand, can't grip a golf club, have permanent nerve damage, and will inevitably qualify for disability.
+Also immeasurable were the psychological effects on my extended family as they feared the worst for several days as I recovered in the hospital.
+The same can be said for the Gold Star Family of the less fortunate service member mentioned earlier in this article.
+All leaders should endeavor to do what they can to ensure our Soldiers exit the service as close as possible to the health conditions with which they entered.
 Any Soldier who leaves the service with degraded health, or even has a temporary degradation in health, is a cost that should be considered and avoided.

-Duty days/training days: From 2017 to 2020 there was a 3.4-percent case rate per year across Army components.
-20 In a company of 100 Soldiers, the commander will train without three or more Soldiers per year for an undetermined period of time.
-21 Those may be platoon leaders, gunners or squad leaders.
-These leaders will likely be precluded from field environments for seven to 10 days, may have open sore(s), require antibiotic treatment and require two doctors' visits.
-If each patient has seven limited-duty days, the U.S. Army loses 631,757 training days to SSTIs every four years, or 157,939 days per year.
-Also, each of these SSTIs will carry either a temporary or permanent profile and will impact medical readiness and deployability to varying degrees.
+Duty days/training days: From 2017-2020, there was a 3.4-percent case rate per year across Army components.
+In a company of 100 Soldiers, the commander will train without three or more Soldiers per year for an undetermined period of time.
+Those may be platoon leaders, gunners, or squad leaders.
+These leaders will likely be precluded from field environments for 7-10 days, may have open sore(s), require antibiotic treatment, and require two doctor's visits.
+If each patient has seven limited duty days, the U.S. Army loses 631,757 training days to SSTIs every four years or 157,939 days per year.
+Additionally, each of these SSTIs will carry either a temporary or permanent profile and impact medical readiness and deployability to varying degrees.